cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

     6. Start up Cyrus (or run `ctl_cyrusdb -r`).
 The RACL entries will be rebuilt

-There are fixes and improvements to caching and search indexing in 3.6.
-You should consider running :cyrusman:`reconstruct(8)` across all mailboxes to rebuild caches, and :cyrusman:`squatter(8)` to rebuild search indexes.
+There were fixes and improvements to caching and search indexing in 3.6.
+If you are upgrading to 3.8 from something earlier than 3.6, you should consider running :cyrusman:`reconstruct(8)` across all mailboxes to rebuild caches, and :cyrusman:`squatter(8)` to rebuild search indexes.
 This will probably take a long time, so you may wish to only do it per-mailbox as inconsistencies are discovered.
 However, if you have been running a 3.5 development version, you should make sure to do this for all mailboxes, due to bugs that were introduced and then fixed during 3.5 development.

 9. Do you want any new features?
 --------------------------------

-3.6 comes with many lovely new features.
+3.8 comes with many lovely new features.
 Consider which ones you want to enable.
-Check the :ref:`3.6 release notes <imap-release-notes-3.6>` for the full list.
+Check the :ref:`3.8 release notes <imap-release-notes-3.8>` for the full list.

 10. Upgrade complete
 --------------------